OVERVIEW | ROADMAP | PROGRESS | HOW YOU CAN HELP | FAQs

 What are other universities doing?

-- Many universities are undertaking a similar process to develop climate action plans, and some have had climate action plans for over a decade.
+- Many universities are undertaking a similar process to develop climate action plans, and some have had longstanding climate action plans.

-- All universities in Ontario agreed to develop roadmaps to low-carbon campuses by the end of 2019.
+- All universities in Ontario agreed to develop roadmaps to low-carbon campuses.

 How does Waterloo compare to other campuses?

-It is very difficult to compare directly, given the different size, climate patterns, energy intensity, and other factors that would influence a campus' energy and carbon intensity.
+It is very difficult to compare directly, given the different size, climate patterns, teaching and research focuses, and other factors that would influence a campus' energy and carbon intensity.
 For example, institutions in a warmer climate would require less heating, which is a substantial source of emissions, and institutions which conduct less laboratory-based research would generally require less energy.

 In addition, emissions from electricity are highly dependent on how that electricity is generated.
 States and provinces that have clean electricity grids, such as Ontario, have lower emissions, whereas many universities in Canada and the United States may rely on coal-powered electricity grids.
 Emissions for campuses may vary considerably even if they use the same kilowatt hours of electricity.